highcharts/highcharts/docs/dashboards/synchronize-components.md

 |[DataGrid](https://www.highcharts.com/docs/dashboards/datagrid-component)|yes|yes|yes
 |[KPI](https://www.highcharts.com/docs/dashboards/kpi-component)|no|yes|no

-### Creating a Custom Synchronization
+## Custom Synchronization
-By default, Dashboard supports three synchronization modes: `highlight`, `extremes` and `visibility` in its components.
+By default, Dashboards support three synchronization modes: `highlight`, `extremes` and `visibility` in its components.
 However, there may be situations where you require custom functionality tailored to your specific needs.
 In such cases, you can define your own custom synchronization.

 <iframe style="width: 100%; height: 470px; border: none;" src=https://www.highcharts.com/samples/embed/dashboards/component-options/custom-sync/ allow="fullscreen"></iframe>

 ## How to start
-1. To enable custom synchronization, you must use the same connector between synchronized components, just as you would with the other types of synchronization modes (`highlight`, `extremes`, `visibility`).
+1. To enable custom synchronization, you must use the same data connector between synchronized components, just as you would with the other types of synchronization modes (`highlight`, `extremes`, `visibility`).

 2. Define a unique event name within the sync object and reference the handler and emitter functions.